 Between 15 June 2012 and 20 July 2012, the September 2012 US corn futures price increased from $5.09 per bushel to $8.24 per bushel, an increase of 62%.
 September 2012 US corn futures price on 25 July 2012 at 18.00 BST $7.95 per bushel

-Tate & Lyle operates through two global business units, Speciality Food Ingredients and Bulk Ingredients, supported by Innovation and Commercial Development.
-The Group's strategy is to become the leading global provider of Speciality Food Ingredients through a disciplined focus on growth, and by driving the Bulk Ingredients business for sustained cash generation to fuel this growth.
+Tate & Lyle operates through two global divisions, Speciality Food Ingredients and Bulk Ingredients, supported by our Innovation and Commercial Development group.
+The Group's strategy is to become a leading global provider of Speciality Food Ingredients through a disciplined focus on growth, and by driving Bulk Ingredients for sustained cash generation to fuel this growth.

-Sucralose) and Food Systems which provides blended ingredient solutions.
-Bulk Ingredients include corn-based bulk sweeteners, industrial starches and fermentation products (primarily acidulants).
-The co-products from both divisions are primarily sold as animal feed.
+Tate & Lyle Bulk Ingredients includes bulk sweeteners, industrial starches and fermentation products (primarily acidulants).
+Corn co-products from both divisions are primarily sold as animal feed.

 Tate & Lyle is listed on the London Stock Exchange under the symbol TATE.L.
 American Depositary Receipts trade under TATYY.
-In the year to 31 March 2012, Tate & Lyle sales totalled £3.1 billion. http://www.tateandlyle.com.
+In the year to 31 March 2014, Tate & Lyle sales totalled £3.1 billion. http://www.tateandlyle.com.
 SPLENDA® is a trademark of McNeil Nutritionals, LLC.